AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 Variadic templates are templates that contain at least one template parameter pack.
-The term variadic is borrowed from C’s variadic functions, which accept a variable number of function arguments.
+The term variadic is borrowed from C's variadic functions, which accept a variable number of function arguments.
-Variadic templates also borrowed from C the use of the ellipsis to denote zero or more arguments and are intended as a typesafe replacement for C’s variadic functions for some applications.
+Variadic templates also borrowed from C the use of the ellipsis to denote zero or more arguments and are intended as a typesafe replacement for C's variadic functions for some applications.

-Variadic templates are useful when a template’s behavior can be generalized to any number of arguments.
+Variadic templates are useful when a template's behavior can be generalized to any number of arguments.
 The `Tuple` class template introduced in Section 12.2.4 is one such type, because a tuple can have any number of elements,